 This indicates the inevitable advent of highly (Level 4) and fully (Level 5) autonomous vehicles, at the earliest, by 2020.
-Vehicle connectivity is expected to become necessary in the future for proper communication among vehicles for 'decision-making' proper assimilation and comprehension of visual, geographical, audio, and other data.
+Vehicle connectivity is expected to become necessary for proper communication among vehicles for 'decision-making' proper assimilation and comprehension of visual, geographical, audio, and other data.

 As smart cities emerge, Car2Car connectivity and advanced fleet management are expected to emerge, thus, providing scope for IoT sensors.
 This has fuelled rapid innovation and adoption of intelligent sensor technology, therefore, driving the demand for IoT sensors.

 Companies, such as Mercedes-Benz, Volkswagen, Volvo, Toyota, and Google Inc. are increasingly investing in developing smart cars with rich features that deliver safer, convenient, and comfortable driving experiences.
 According to a NASDAQ, driverless cars are likely to dominate the market by 2030.
 Moreover, DHL SmarTrucking aims to build a fleet of 10,000 IoT- enabled trucks by 2028.
 This is expected to boost the adoption of the IoT sensors over the forecast period.

 IoT is also bringing a massive revolution in the automotive, transportation, and logistics industries.
 Access to preventative maintenance, connected mobility, and real-time data access are some major factors driving IoT adoption in the studied segment.
 The global IoT transportation and logistics spending almost increased by an exponential rate in 2019 compared to 2015.